jesenia2596/serenity-screenplay/README.md

 * **[Byte-sized Serenity BDD](https://www.youtube.com/channel/UCav6-dPEUiLbnu-rgpy7_bw/featured)** - tips and tricks about Serenity BDD
 * [**Serenity BDD Blog**](https://johnfergusonsmart.com/category/serenity-bdd/) - regular articles about Serenity BDD
 * [**The Serenity BDD Dojo**](https://serenitydojo.teachable.com) - Online training on Serenity BDD and on test automation and BDD in general.

+### How to run this project?
+for running this project you need to execute this command

+* gradle clean test -Pwebdriver.driver=chrome -Denvironment=serenity